travierm/biznow-email-service/README.md

 ### What did you build?
 The ask itself seemed pretty easy.
 I decided to focus on two things not mentioned to show the type of Laravel code I've been writing lately.

-Those two things are using Logging heavily and using Data classes.
+Those two things are using logging heavily and using data classes.

-Logging is obviously a great add for debugging bugs and is often left out.
+Logging is a great add for debugging and is often left out.
 Data classes (spate/laravel-data) are nice because it allows better typing throughout my code.

 You'll also notice I use PHP's type system wherever I could.
 ### How long did it take?